mentainha/m3o/README.md

 ### Infrastructure

-M3O is built on existing public cloud infrastructure using managed kubernetes along with our own [infrastructure automation](https://github.com/m3o/platform).
+M3O is built on existing public cloud infrastructure using managed kubernetes along with our own [platform automation](https://github.com/m3o/platform).
 We host the open source project [Micro](https://github.com/micro/micro) as our base cloud OS and use it to power all the [Micro Services](https://github.com/micro/services).

 ### Control Plane